stupidmankind/BYpassDoc/docs/source/commands/readcsvdatatable.rst

 ----------

 **CSV File**
-	Indicate the path to the CSV file
+	Indicate the path to the CSV file.

 **Has Header**
-	Indicate if data has header
+	Indicate if data has header.

 **Skip Rows**
-	Indicate the number of first N rows to skip
+	Indicate the number of first N rows to skip.

 **Delimiter**
-	Indicate the Delimiter
+	Indicate the delimiter.

 **DataTable name**
-	Indicate the DataTable name
+	Indicate the datatable name.